AFirooz/test-pre-commit/README.md

 [x] Change the _notebooks to something better
-[ ] run jupytext on the notebooks ignored in .gitignore ONLY [ ] Add ‘--sync’ to the entry point and see if .ipynb is in 2-way sync with .py
+[ ] run jupytext on the notebooks ignored in .gitignore ONLY [ ] Add ‘--sync’ to the entry point and see if .ipynb is in 2-way sync with .py [ ] How to move notebooks and linked scripts?